DIY Wood Pedestal Table Base

-I’ve wanted to build a round kitchen tableย for a few years, guys.
-I thought that having a round table to break up all the squared edges and straight lines in the room would look so much better in our kitchen.
+Hello, hello!
+I’ve wanted to build a round kitchen table for a few years, guys.
+I thought that having a round table to break up all of those squared edges and straight lines would look so much better in our kitchen.

-Using a premade pedestal center means my DIY Wood Pedestal Table Base could have all of the beautiful curves made by lathes and bandsaws, even though I don’t own either of those pricier tools.
+Using a premade wood pedestal center from Osborne Wood Products means this DIY Pedestal Table Base could have all of the beautiful curves made by lathes and bandsaws, even though I don’t own either of those pricier tools.

 Watch this 4-Minute Build Overview